01 July 2025

 Partly, I was thinking that perhaps Obet played a role in letting us miss the complete details to spare us from the mournful atmosphere there considering how traditional and ultra-superstitious Papa's eldest brother's family is.
 So since we haven’t eaten after departing from Nature Hot Spring Resort, we decided to look for our lunch venue.
 Olen suggested Antonia’s in Maroroy, Daraga, Albay right away.
 Jai, having dined there too, seconded the suggestion and we trooped to Antonia's.

-Readers, presenting to you the fifth and final leg of our food tripping in Bicol.
+Readers, presenting to you the fifth and final leg of our culinary touring in Bicol.

 They all tasted as appetizing as they looked!

 For dessert, Olen ordered halo-halo.
-Cristy, our two nieces and granddaughter had theirs in advance when they shared in a slice of sans rival cake while waiting for our order.
+Cristy, our two nieces and granddaughter had theirs in advance when they shared in a slice of sans rival cake and chocolate mousse while waiting for our order.
 It seemed like they followed the pattern in Barisbis where our panghimagas came first. *smiles*

 Happy, happier, happiest stomachs of the tribo again!
 We should be in that each of our chosen dish (ginataang santol for me!) was delectably prepared.